GeoscienceAustralia/dea-coastlines/README.md

 **Product description and metadata:** For the most up-to-date information about this product, visit the official [Geoscience Australia DEA Coastlines product description](https://cmi.ga.gov.au/data-products/dea/581/dea-coastlines-landsat)

-**Contact:** For assistance with any of the Python code or Jupyter Notebooks in this repository, please post a [Github issue](https://github.com/GeoscienceAustralia/DEACoastlines/issues/new).
-For questions or more information about this product, sign up to the [Open Data Cube Slack](https://join.slack.com/t/opendatacube/shared_invite/zt-d6hu7l35-CGDhSxiSmTwacKNuXWFUkg) and post on the [`#dea-coastlines`](https://app.slack.com/client/T0L4V0TFT/C018X6J9HLY/details/) channel.
+**Contact:** For assistance with any of the Python code or Jupyter Notebooks in this repository, please post a [Github issue](https://github.com/GeoscienceAustralia/DEACoastLines/issues/new).
+For questions or more information about this product, email dea@ga.gov.au or sign up to the [Open Data Cube Slack](https://join.slack.com/t/opendatacube/shared_invite/zt-d6hu7l35-CGDhSxiSmTwacKNuXWFUkg) and post on the [`#dea-coastlines`](https://app.slack.com/client/T0L4V0TFT/C018X6J9HLY/details/) channel.

 ---